wujekbizon/wujekbizon/README.md

 <h3> 🧑🏻‍💻 &nbsp;About Me </h3>

 - ⌨️ &nbsp; I'm looking for a position as an entry-level web developer.
+I enjoy bridging the gap between engineering and design — combining my technical knowledge with   my keen eye for designing, to create a beautiful , user friendly products that are scalable and efficient.
-- 🤔 &nbsp; My career goal as a software developer is to become an expert in a programming languages JavaScript, Typescript , master them and other frameworks (React.js, Node.js, Express.js)
+- 🤔 &nbsp;My career goal as a software developer is to become an expert in a programming languages JavaScript and Typescript master them and other frameworks (React.js, Node.js, Express.js).
+I’m excited to work on new projects, because I learn something new every time.

+- 🎓 &nbsp; Certificate of Completion Modern React with Redux on Udemy
 - 🎓 &nbsp; Certificate of Completion Typescript: The Complete Developer's Guide on Udemy
 - 🎓 &nbsp; Certificate of Completion The Git & Github Bootcamp (2022) on Udemy
 - 🎓 &nbsp; Certificate of Completion The Modern Javascript Bootcamp (2022) on Udemy